MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/Presentat-netflix-app-sdrm-machines-hitting-one-or-more-media-engine-errors.md

 ---
 title: PresentAt - Netflix app (Software Digital Rights Management) % of machines hitting one or more media engine errors
-description: % of machines using Present AT that hit one or more media engine errors during video playback on the Netflix app, which supports Software Digital Rights Management (SWDRM).
-This measure monitors media engine errors that arise for driver versions using Present AT on Netflix app.
+description: Percent of machines using Present AT that hit one or more media engine errors during video playback on the Netflix app, which supports Software Digital Rights Management (SWDRM).
+This measure monitors media engine errors that arise for driver versions using Present AT on Netflix app. ms.topic: article ms.date: 07/15/2022

-ms.topic: article
-ms.date: 07/15/2022
 ---